 If your writer is most comfortable with this pricing model, just be prepared for these kinds of potential issues.
 But for all of the reasons mentioned here, many of the world’s best freelance writers avoid the pay-per-hour model.

 Content Pricing Model #2: Pay Per Word

 This may be the most popular pricing model for freelance writers.
 If you’re getting ready to hire some freelancers, you can bet that you’ll come across per-word pricing for at least a few of the writers you consider.

-Compared to per-hour pricing that doesn’t quite fit the nature of content creation, per-word pricing is a much more predictable approach.
+Compared to per-hour pricing, which doesn’t quite fit the nature of content creation, per-word pricing is a much more predictable approach.

-There are two challenges, though.
-First, per word pricing is generally best suited for blog posts.
-Especially as long-form content becomes the norm, it’s easy for freelancers to set a per word rate that matches the effort each post take.
+First, per-word pricing is generally best suited for blog posts.
+Especially as long-form content becomes the norm, it’s easy for freelancers to set a per-word rate that matches the effort each post take.

-But when you start working on emails, newsletters, and web copy, per word pricing starts to look less effective.
+But when you start writing emails, newsletters, and web copy, per-word pricing starts to look less effective.
 The value of the work becomes less about the word count and more about the direct impact—open rates, conversions, lifetime value, etc.